RahulAggarwal135/rahulaggarwal135/readme.md

 This is a Single Service application developed in Java using Springboot framework.
 Application can register a user, user can do a post and do a comment on respective post.
 Sorting, Pagination and Global Exception handling is implemented from controller level.
 </br></br>
 <a href="https://github.com/RahulAggarwal135/Hotel-Rating" target="blank">Hotel Rating Application</a></br>
+Multi Service Application developed in Java using Spring Boot framework.
+Services Hotel, Rating and User are linked with respective MongoDB, PostgresSQL and
+MySQL databases.
+Intercommunication among services is implemented using webclient RESTTemplate and Netflix Eureka Service discovery server.